sixtyfour-ai/sixtyfour-codex-plugin/CONTRIBUTING.md

 codex plugin marketplace add ./path/to/your/checkout/sixtyfour-codex-plugin
 ```

 This reads the bundled [`.agents/plugins/marketplace.json`](.agents/plugins/marketplace.json) from disk, so Codex picks up your uncommitted changes immediately — no push required.
-Restart the ChatGPT desktop app (or your Codex plugin UI) to pick up further edits after the initial install.
+Start a new `codex` session to pick up further edits after the initial install.

 ## Questions?